-- Customers should be able to participate in the activity named on the premises licence, for example, bingo must be available at a licensed bingo premises. - 1.4.4 The Guidance also gives a list of factors which this Licensing Authority should be aware of, which may include: - Do the premises have a separate registration for business rates? - Is the premises' neighbouring premises owned by the same person or someone else? - Can each of the premises be accessed from the street or a public passageway? - Can the premises only be accessed from any other gambling premises?
+- 1.4.7 The provisions of this revised Statement of Principles 2022 comes into force on 31 January 2022.
+From this date, any new application for any type of Gambling Premises Licence will be expected to fully comply with the terms and conditions as set out above.
+Existing licensed premises may continue to operate under the terms that have been granted by virtue of the licence that they currently hold, provided that the licensing objectives continue to be fully promoted at all times.
+However, any application to vary the licence will be subject to the full terms as outlined above. - 1.4.8 The Guidance also gives a list of factors which this Licensing Authority should be aware of, which may include: - Do the premises have a separate registration for business rates? - Is the premises' neighbouring premises owned by the same person or someone else? - Can each of the premises be accessed from the street or a public passageway? - Can the premises only be accessed from any other gambling premises? - Has a risk assessment identified and adequately controlled risks?